 The ASA Monitor Editorial Board requests the cooperation of authors to submit articles that comply with the following guidelines.
 Any questions may be directed to the editorial staff (firstname.lastname@example.org or email@example.com).
 The ASA Monitor is not a peer-reviewed journal.
 However, all submitted articles are refereed by the members of the ASA Monitor editorial board.

 The deadline for articles, graphics, author elements is the first of the month, two months prior to the month of publication, e.g., the deadline for the March issue is January 1, and for the April issue it is February 1, etc.

-Manuscripts must be submitted electronically to firstname.lastname@example.org.
+Manuscripts must be submitted electronically to email@example.com.
 Brief, concise articles are preferred.
 Feature articles should be between 1,000 and 1,500 words; all other articles should be up to 950 words.
 Due to space constraints, we ask authors to strive for a maximum of 950-words otherwise the editorial staff may need to copyedit the article.
 The word limit also takes into consideration one image or pull-quote within the article.

 Photo (headshot to accompany article)

 Each author will be asked to submit a recent photograph.
 Clear color photographs are required.
 Photos should depict a head-and-shoulders portrait of the subject with an uncluttered background around the head; passport photos and photos downloaded from websites cannot be used.
 Photo size must be at least 3” x 4” @ 300 DPI.
 The correct file should be 1 MB or larger in size.
 The preferred format is TIF or JPG.

 We can accept a digital photo scan, providing the resolution is a minimum of 3” x 4” @ 300 dpi.
 Size should be approximately 5” x 7” with a resolution of 300 dpi but no smaller than 3” x 4” with a resolution of 300 dpi.
 Please do not crop the photo; please leave sufficient background in the image.